schalljul/PLUS_softwaredev_2022/README.md

-# PLUS_softwaredev_2022
-This is  my first repo

-Please please add a commit / pull request to my repo as well.
+Please please add a commit / pull request to this repo.
 Thanks a lot